tlapinsk/CarND-PID-Control-Project/README.md

 |  Kd          |    2.8          |

 Final Thoughts:
 As you can see both the PID and PD controllers worked the most efficiently.
-The PI controller wobbled the car back and forth due to the missing Kd varaible that helps control oscillations (or the amount of correction the car performs to reach its reference).
+The PI controller wobbled the car back and forth due to the missing Kd variable (essentially set to zero) that helps control oscillations and lower the error rate.

 Interestingly, the PD controller actually outperformed the PID controller on some parts of the track.
 This may just be due to typical difference between runs in the simulator since the Ki variable is set to zero.
 Overall, I'm very excited about the result.
 Although, I found the Deep Learning approach to be a bit more fun and involved!